 Overall market risk is categorized as Low-Medium.
 The market risk in the negotiable portfolio is minimal, in line with Bank policy.
 The bank portfolio is exposed to increase in the interest rate curve due to the relatively long-term structure of uses (the mortgage portfolio) and continuing decrease in early mortgage repayment rates.
-Assessment of Bank exposure to interest risks in the second quarter of 2017 remains Medium.
-Note that in the first quarter of 2017, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
+Bank exposure to interest risks in the first quarter of 2017 is estimated as Medium.
+Note that in this quarter, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
 Exposure is monitored using various benchmarks in the normal course of business and under stress conditions.
-In the second quarter, risk values increased slightly and the risk profile is within the risk appetite ranges specified in the first quarter of 2017, in conformity with how they are measured.
+The risk profile is a reasonable distance away from the risk appetite redefined in the first quarter of 2017, in line with the manner of measurement.

-The Bank continued to take action in the second quarter of 2017 to raise sources for the medium and long term, including through unique deposits, such as the Sabres deposit, in response to client needs in the current interest rate environment.
-The Bank uses these sources to manage interest risk exposure within the specified risk appetite.
+The Bank continues to take action in the first quarter of 2017 to raise sources for the medium and long term, including through unique deposits in response to client needs in the current interest rate environment.
+The Bank uses these sources to manage its interest exposure within the specified risk appetite, so that risk benchmarks are within a reasonable distance from the specified restrictions.